ssciwr/sustainable_development_course/README.md

 #  Block course: Scientific Software Development

-**Scientific Software Development**

-*Scientific Software Center, Heidelberg University*
+*Scientific Software Center, Heidelberg University, Dr. Inga Ulusoy*
 *01/2021*

 In this course, you will learn how to develop scientific software in a way that enables reproducible research and sustainable software.
 Sustainable scientific software leaves room for further, subsequent implementations and method development, and saves time and effort in the long run; in addition to adhering to good scientific practice through making results reproducible.
 This course is aimed at researchers, doctoral and master students who develop scientific software to carry out their research.
-The course will contain four units spanning four weeks, and consist of both an asynchronous and a synchronous part.
+The course is held online and consist of both an asynchronous and a synchronous part.

+**Learning outcome:** At the end of the course, the students will be able to develop their own scientific software sustainably and generate reproducible results, in accordance with best scientific practices.
 **Total effort:** Approximately 30 hours.
-**Date/Duration:**
-Sessions will take place in six sessions during two weeks in March 2022: Specifically, on 1/3/22, 2/3/22, 3/3/22, 8/3/22,9/3/22,10/3/22, from 10:00 AM to 1:00 PM.
+**Date/Duration:** Sessions will take place on six days during two weeks in March 2022: Specifically, on 1/3/22, 2/3/22, 3/3/22, 8/3/22,9/3/22,10/3/22, from 10:00 AM to 1:00 PM.
 Please note that there is also an asynchronous part to the course, which you can work on at a time of your choice, but which should be completed before the first/before the subsequent session for a better learning experience.

-You will be able to obtain a certificate of participation.
-Basic prior programming knowledge is a requirement, but the emphasis lies on **basic**; ideally in python as the examples will be based on python.
-A laptop/PC with camera, microphone and speakers is required.
+**Course certificate:** You will be able to obtain a certificate of participation.
+**Course requirements:** Basic prior programming knowledge, where the emphasis lies on **basic**; ideally in Python as the examples will be based on Python.
+A laptop/PC with camera, microphone and speakers is required so that you can interact with the instructor and your teammates.

+# Content of each unit
+- An introduction to new topics and concepts (1h)
+- Individual work on the new concepts (1h)
+- A coding demonstration (1h)
+- Tasks to be solved as teams of 2-3 developers (2h)

 # Units
 ## 1. Introduction to git: Using git and GitHub
 [Go to unit 1](unit1/README.md)
 1. Git basics
 1. Jupyter notebook basics
+1. Creating a new repository: git
-1. Creating a new repository
+1. Creating a new repository: GitHub
 1. Pre-commit hooks
 1. Creating branches
 1. Merging branches

-In this unit, we will work on jupyter notebooks in our own repositories on GitHub.
+In this unit, we will work with jupyter notebooks in our own repositories on GitHub.

 ## 2. Clean coding as a team: Adhere to guidelines and common coding principles
 [Go to unit 2](unit2/README.md)